dabiged/CS224N_Winter2019/Assignment4/a4/a4/README.md

-### Example 6
+### Example 7
 Original Spanish | Reference Translation | NMT Translation
 --- | --- | ---
-Le encontramos un lugar, la internamos, y la cuidamos y nos encargamos de su familia, porque era necesario, |We found her one, we got her there,  and we took care of her  and watched over her family,  because it was necessary. | We found one place, the <unk> and the <unk> and <unk> of his family, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary,
+Le encontramos un lugar, la internamos, y la cuidamos y nos encargamos de su familia, porque era necesario, |We found her one, we got her there,  and we took care of her  and watched over her family,  because it was necessary. | We found one place, the `<unk>` and the `<unk>` and `<unk>` of his family, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary, because it was necessary,

 task | statement
 --- | ---